KieniL/linux-connector/frontend/README.md

 # Used command: npx create-react-app my-app --template typescript

-## Steps
+## Steps for general api generation

 Generate the api<br/>
-Create an api.ts file in the rootfolder, which creates instances of the api and export them
+Create an api.ts file in the rootfolder, which creates instances of the api and export them<br/>
+Add a variable starting with REACT_APP to provide the host ip and port for the backend.
+Provide it in the instantiation (see Process.env.REACT_APP_APISERVER in api.ts)

 ## Available Scripts